-(i) Accounting by lessee - Accounting policies applied from 1 January 2019
+(i) Accounting by lessee

-From 1 January 2019, leases are recognised as right-of-use ('ROU') asset and a corresponding liability at the date on which the leased asset is available for use by the Company (i.e. the commencement date).
+Leases are recognised as right-of-use ('ROU') asset and a corresponding liability at the date on which the leased asset is available for use by the Company (i.e. the commencement date).

 Contracts may contain both lease and non-lease components.
-The Company allocates the consideration in the contract to the lease and nonlease components based on their relative stand-alone prices.
-However, for leases of properties for which the Company is a lessee, it has elected the practical expedient provided in MFRS 16 not to separate lease and nonlease components.
+The Company allocates the consideration in the contract to the lease and non-lease components based on their relative stand-alone prices.
+However, for leases of properties for which the Company is a lessee, it has elected the practical expedient provided in MFRS 16 not to separate lease and non-lease components.
 Both components are accounted for as a single lease component and payments for both components are included in the measurement of lease liability.

-- (e) Leases (continued) - (i) Accounting by lessee Accounting policies applied from 1 January 2019 (continued)
+(e) Leases (continued)

+(i) Accounting by lessee